Jaco1989/exam_day_one/Exam_actions.md

 16. [] The table head must have the following titles: see fields.md

-17. [] Create a new user login with that user and confirm that each user has a fresh empty account for themselves
+17. [] Create a new user login and with that user and confirm that each user has a fresh empty account for themselves